 To avoid getting bunions, you want to ensure that the shoes you wear while working out, come with padded soles.

-The shoes should also be the right fit giving room for tour toes to sit right.
+The shoes should also be the right fit giving room for your toes to sit right.

 4. Turf Toe